vaibhav18matere/books/README.md

 # Daily Stoic

 ## Clearity
-### 1 JAN. - CONTROL AND CHOICE

-- The single most important practice in Stoic philosophy is differentiating between what we can change and what we can’t.
-What we have influence over and what we do not.
-A flight is delayed because of weather no amount of yelling at an airline representative will end a storm.
-No amount of wishing will make you taller or shorter or born in a different country.
-No matter how hard you try, you can’t make someone like you.
-And on top of that, time spent hurling yourself at these immovable objects is time not spent on the things we can change
-- Serenity Prayer: “God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”
-- If we can focus on making clear what parts of our day are within our control and what parts are not, we will not only be happier, we will have a distinct advantage over other people who fail to realize they are fighting an unwinnable battle.

-### 2nd JAN. -  EDUCATION IS FREEDOM

-- Education—reading and meditating on the wisdom of great minds—is not to be done for its own sake.
-It has a purpose.
 ### 1st JAN. => CONTROL AND CHOICE
 - The single most important practice in Stoic philosophy is differentiating between what we can change and what we can’t.
 What we have